gardener/diki/README.md

     --rule-id=242414
 ```

+#### Minimal Required Permissions

+Diki has certain access requirements that can be checked out [here](./docs/usage/minimal-required-permissions.md).

 ### Report

 Diki can generate a human readable report from the output files of a `diki run` execution.